opengovsg/postmangovsg-guide/campaign-guide/quick-start/telegram-bot/instructions-recipient-telegram.md

 ---
 description: >-
-  This is what you need to ask your recipients to do in order to receive messages from PostmanSG's Telegram bot service.
+  This is what you need to ask your recipients to do in order to receive messages from Postman's Telegram bot service.
 ---

 # Instructions for Recipient Onboarding

-In order for PostmanSG to send messages to your subscribers, we need the subscribers to add the bot and send their mobile number to us.
+In order for Postman to send messages to your subscribers, we need the subscribers to add the bot and send their mobile number to us.
 This is like adding a friend to your contacts list.
 The link to add the bot should be `https://t.me/[your bot name]` .

 ## Steps for Subscribers for Telegram Bot Onboarding